xiaoyujes/ECS-111-Emotion-Detection/README.md

 # ECS 111 Emotion Detection in Children's Drawings Final Project

-This repository will contains all the code that was used for the ECS 111 Emotion Detection in Children's Drawings project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection, and the risk detection tasks.
+This repository contains all the code that was used for the ECS 111 Emotion Detection in Children's Drawings project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection, and the risk detection tasks.
 The main goal of this project is to build an algorithm that is capable of identifying the emotions present in a child's drawing, divided into four classes, anger, fear, happy, and sad, along with performing a risk detection analysis.

 Project Description:
 [pdf](https://cdn-uploads.piazza.com/paste/m6slvq75i3k31k/d7030087025aca9f8d670bf7c3dc3e23df4e923c1545abb7a956953004bd352e/ECS111_SQ_2025_-_project.pdf)